inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course introduces students to critical debates in the study of migration in social sciences and related disciplines.
-Furthermore, the course investigates the causes and consequences of modern population mobility from a comparative perspective by posing a core question: what are the socio-cultural, economic, and political outcomes of migration across sending and receiving countries?
+Introduces critical debates in the study of migration in social sciences and related disciplines.
+Investigates the causes and consequences of modern population mobility from a comparative perspective by posing a core question: what are the socio-cultural, economic, and political outcomes of migration across sending and receiving countries?

 SOCI 399.
 DIRECTED STUDIES.
 1-5 Credits.